nasimpc/Robot-Navigation-Anomaly-Detection-and-Causal-Analysis/assignment1/task.md

       - Reasoning for data preprocessing, correctness, meta-data extraction and readability of code (25 Points)
       - Relevance and quality of visualizations (15 Points)

+**Note**:
-**Note**: Submit all files and folders in the same folder level where *task.md* is located by 08:00 AM on October 29, 2025.
+- Submit all files and folders in the same folder level where *task.md* is located by 08:00 AM on October 29, 2025
+- **Presenting your assignment** during the tutorial session scheduled after the deadline is mandatory to to receive a grade for the assignment.
+Otherwise, the submission will not be graded
 ---

 ### Resources